-- 4.11.1 To meet specific operational requirements it may be necessary for an individual to temporarily take on additional duties to their identified role.
-The Council's arrangements for authorising any additional remuneration e.g. honoraria, ex gratia, 'acting up' relating to temporary additional duties are as agreed by Personnel Committee. - 4.11.2 In addition to basic salary, staff (including Chief Officers) are, or may be, eligible for other payments under the Council's existing policies, for example reimbursement of motoring expenses for business travel. - 4.11.3 Pay Protection where a member of staff is placed in a new post and the grade is below that of their previous post eg as a result of restructuring, pay protection at the level of their previous post is paid for 12 months.
+- 4.11.1 Pay is calculated on the basis of Annual Salary divided by 365 days.
+Salaries are paid 2 weeks in arrears and 2 weeks in advance on the 15th of the month. - 4.11.2 The Chief Executive/Director of Resources is authorized to write off any over payment of salary in exceptional circumstances eg death in service. - 4.11.3 To meet specific operational requirements it may be necessary for an individual to temporarily take on additional duties to their identified role.
+The Council's arrangements for authorising any additional remuneration e.g. honoraria, ex gratia, 'acting up' relating to temporary additional duties are as agreed by Personnel Committee. - 4.11.4 In addition to basic salary, staff (including Chief Officers) are, or may be, eligible for other payments under the Council's existing policies, for example reimbursement of motoring expenses for business travel. - 4.11.5 Pay Protection where a member of staff is placed in a new post and the grade is below that of their previous post eg as a result of restructuring, pay protection at the level of their previous post is paid for 12 months.
 (Pay Protection would not apply where a move to lower graded jobs is the result of a disciplinary sanction.)